MHickey2/Wannabe-Healthy/README.md

 ###  16. Edit Profile  Page   <a name="editprofile"></a>

 The logged in user can access the Edit Profile Page and can upload an image and add a Bio to their Profile.
-They will then be redirected to the profile page.
+When this has been completed, the user will be redirected to the profile page.
+The user will not be able to change their username, as this would cause issues with their registration.

 <br>